Copyright and teaching

 The music licence does not cover the following:

-- box office (ticketed) events where an entry fee of over $40 (+GST) is charged
+- box office (ticketed) events where the ticket price is over $60 (+GST)

-- occasions when University premises are hired to students or other individuals, or external organisations
+- occasions when University premises are hired to students, student groups (including the Guild) or other individuals, or external organisations

-Types of music performances excluded from the Tertiary Music Agreement
+Types of music performances excluded from the music licence

 The music licence does not include performances of the following types of music:

-- ‘Grand Right Works’ – a show where the lyrics and music are written expressly for it (large scale choral works of more than 20 minutes’ duration, operas, operettas, musical plays, ballets, revues and pantomimes)
+- ‘Grand Right Works’ – a show where the lyrics and music are written expressly for it, including large scale choral works of more than 20 minutes’ duration, operas, operettas, musical plays, ballets, revues and pantomimes

 - arrangements of music or lyric changes